-Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs and French Bulldogs. (see French Bulldog page for Frenchies)
+Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 Art fell in love with a white puppy, and adopted "Grace" when we went to see the bulldogs for Keith.
-She is Spike's half sister, they share their father, her mother is Phebe.
-(Later she can be bred to Boss who is totally unrelated.)
+She is Spike's half sister, they share their father.
+Art holding her in first photo, Aryne holding her in grown photo.
+Grace is now living with Art's niece in what was suppose to be a foster to adopt home.

 History of how Flint Creek started